Tulsi Gabbard says impeachment of Trump would be 'terribly divisive' for country

 House Democrats' calls for impeachment have grown louder amid the growing controversy, and seven freshman Democrats wrote an op-ed in The Washington Post calling for an impeachment inquiry.

-"It's important Donald Trump is voted out of office by the American people," she told Baldwin.
+"It's better Donald Trump is voted out of office by the American people themselves based on evidence," she told Baldwin.

 Gabbard, who qualified for the October Democratic debate hosted by CNN and The New York Times, is the first and only 2020 Democratic presidential candidate to clearly say she does not support moving to impeach Trump.